When to Call a Doctor for Back Pain

 By Jon Stiffler PTA/Sports Center Manager

 Although most back pain is caused by injuries that can heal in several days, there are times when you may need to contact a doctor.
 Particular injuries, such as injuries to your neck or cervical area, may require emergency treatment and the immediate attention of your doctor.
 In many cases of cervical disease, non-surgical management is all you may need to overcome injury.
 However, your doctor may need to order X-rays to see if your injury will require surgery.
-Your age, how long you’ve had the disease, previous operations on your neck, and other medical problems you might have are all factors to be considered when you visit with your doctor about back pain.
+Your age, how long you’ve had the disease, previous operations on your neck, and other medical problems you might have, are all factors to be considered when you visit with your doctor.

 Low back pain